 Masking materials: Adhesive tape or special masking products to protect certain areas of the glass during engraving.

-How does the laser engrave glass
+How does the laser engrave glass?

 Step 3 - Setting up the engraving machine: Configure the laser engraving machine with the appropriate settings, including laser power, speed, frequency and focus, depending on the design and type of glass used.

 Step 4 - Engraving on Glass: Start the engraving process and ensure the machine precisely follows the specified design to etch it onto the glass surface.
-Monitor the process to ensure precision and quality.
+Monitor the process to guarantee precision and quality.

 Step 6 - Finishing (optional): If desired, apply surface treatments or coatings to improve the appearance or durability of the engraved design.

-Video tutorial for laser engraving on glass
+Video tutorial on laser engraving on glass

 Method 2: How to engrave glass by hand (carving)

-Vise or rotary tool: Handheld devices used to hold and maneuver diamond cutters for precise engraving on glass surfaces.
+Vise or rotary tool: Hand-held devices used to hold and maneuver diamond cutters for precise engraving on glass surfaces.

 How to engrave glass by hand